The Best Online LPN-to-RN programs of 2025

 Are you ready to earn your online nursing degree?

-Are you a licensed practical nurse (LPN) who wants to become a registered nurse (RN)?
+Are you a licensed practical nurse (LPN) looking to become a registered nurse (RN)?

-Explore our rankings of the best online LPN-to-RN degrees and learn more about what to expect in a program.
+Explore our rankings of the nation’s best online LPN-to-RN degree programs to find your ideal program today.

 - 4 year